goldnarms/IconWiki/Development-Environment-Setup.md

 1. Start the MongoDB shell by executing `mongo`.
 1. List databases: `show dbs`. iCon should appear in the list.

+You can also use this script to populate the production DB while the Administrator interface is not available.
+Just supply a MongoDB url of the database you wish to populate as the first parameter to the `test_seed.js` script

 ## Developing without an IDE

 The webserver expects an environment variable named `mongodb_uri` containing the MongoDB connection string to be available befor start.
 The URI is `mongodb://localhost:27017/iCon`.